curl/everything-curl/project/name.md

 The project can be spelled with mixed case like `cURL`, even if we also often just write it in all lowercase: `curl`.
-You are free to use the version you like..
+You are free to use the version you like.
 We tend to write about the command line tool and the library with all
 lowercase: curl and libcurl.

 ## Pronunciation